NVX-ai/nvx-consistent-api/README.md

 1. XML docs for public interface.
 1. Abstract the event store.
     1. Implement an in memory event store for automated checks.
+    1. Make the Event Store DB generic.
+    1. Move the EventModelEvent interface back to the core project, out of the store.
     1. Implement a MS-SQL event store — there's an implementation for this already, if it can be integrated with minimal/no changes, if not, delay.
 1. Gossip table for hydrations, to be done while abstracting the event store, as the checkpoints need to change.
 1. Attach an event model hash to the global checkpoint, so hydration is not adversarial, to be done while abstracting the event store, as the checkpoints need to change.